 11. Get on trend with a dark and moody pendant light

 Feel like experimenting with the dark and atmospheric decorating trend that's becoming so popular lately?
-The good news is, a kitchen – or better still, dining room or kitchen-diner – is a great space in the home to try out dark, since these rooms tend to have plenty of natural light to balance out the dark colours.
+The good news is, a kitchen is a great space in the home to try out dark, since these rooms tend to have plenty of natural light to balance out the dark colours.
 A dark pendant light is a great way to create a graphic contrast in your dining space – and if you find that it doesn't work after all, pendants are easy to replace.

 We like the lace-like effect created by the Wire and Thread Pendant Lamp in Black from Out There Interiors.